Return to Index Page

 97.1 The River was at the Top Gun ride which was a lot of fun.
 The ride was exciting as we rode around Kennesaw Mountain with a police escort.
 There were several hundred riders which, I'm sure, caused havoc with traffic - But it was for a good cause.
 The picnic afterward had good food too.

-Doesn't Rachel look hot?
+Doesn't Rachel Logan look hot?
 She represented the radio station and acted as MC at the after-party and offered all kinds of prizes with the other River Rats.
 I got a shirt and a key chain and a coozie and hot sauce.
 She was a really good sport.

 Rachel of 97.1 The River